FREQUENTLY ASKED QUESTIONS

 + How are allergies handled at Discovery?

 Discovery does not allow nuts in classrooms, and we take other allergies just as seriously.
 Teachers meet with parents to learn the extent of allergies, the steps to be put in place to ensure a safe setting, and understand the medical plan, if any, prescribed by the pediatrician or allergist.
-This information is posted along with the student's photo in the classroom notice board so that substitute teachers are made aware of this if the teachers are on leave.
+This information is posted along with the student's photo in the classroom notice board.
+We make accommodations to be inclusive, such as using gluten-free play dough.
+All staff members are trained to use EpiPen and Auvi-Q.

-+ How is discipline handled in the classroom
++ How is discipline handled in the classroom?

 + Does my child need to be potty trained?